loganpkg/spot/README.md

 `include` pushes the contents of a file into the input.
 Macros will be processed.

-The macro name is passed through to the output when called without arguments.

 ```m4
 sinclude(filename)
 ```
 `sinclude` is a *silent* version of `include`, that does not generate an error or warning if the file cannot be opened.

-The macro name is passed through to the output when called without arguments.

 ```m4
 incr(number)
 ```
 `incr` increments a number.
 The result is pushed into the input.

-The macro name is passed through to the output when called without arguments.

 ```m4
 decr(number)
 ```
 `decr` decrements a number.
 The result is pushed into the input.

-The macro name is passed through to the output when called without arguments.

 ```m4
 len(str)
 ```
 `len` pushes the string length of its first argument into the input.

-The macro name is passed through to the output when called without arguments.

 ```m4
 index(big_str, small_str)